Matthew Perry: Death and funeral

-Perry had been receiving ketamine-assisted psychotherapy sessions to treat anxiety at the time of his death.
+Perry had been receiving ketamine-assisted psychotherapy sessions to treat anxiety.
 His last known session occurred the week before his death.
-However, the report stated that the therapy could not have resulted in his death.
+However, the report stated that the ketamine in his system at death could not be from that infusion, since ketamine's half-life is 3 to 4 hours or less.

 Investigation and guilty pleas

-In May 2024, an investigation was opened by the Los Angeles Police Department to determine how Perry obtained the high dose of ketamine that caused his death.
-On August 15, 2024, indictments and charges were filed against five people: Perry's personal assistant, two doctors, and two drug dealers (including TV director Erik Fleming), alleging involvement in the distribution of ketamine that caused the death of Perry and one other person.
+In May 2024, the Los Angeles Police Department opened an investigation to determine how Perry obtained the high dose of ketamine that caused his death.
+On August 15, 2024, indictments and criminal charges were filed against five individuals: Perry's personal assistant, Kenneth Iwamasa; two physicians, Mark Chavez and Salvador Plasencia; and two alleged drug dealers (television director Erik Fleming and Jasveen Sangha, known as the "Ketamine Queen").
+Prosecutors alleged that the defendants were involved in the distribution of ketamine that resulted in Perry's death, as well as the death of at least one other individual.

-Three of the accused agreed to plead guilty, with two, Fleming and Perry's former assistant Kenneth Iwamasa, having their guilty pleas entered into court soon after being charged; Iwamasa pleaded guilty on August 7, 2024, as did Fleming the following day.
-During a court hearing on August 30, 2024, it was agreed that former doctor Mark Chavez, who had signed a plea agreement but had not yet officially entered it into court, would have his guilty plea accepted, though he would still not officially plead guilty until a later court appearance.
-Chavez would have his medical license suspended the next month and would officially plead guilty at a court hearing held on October 2, 2024.
-The second doctor, Salvador Plasencia, agreed to plead guilty on June 17, 2025.
-Plasencia, who was initially scheduled to be tried in August 2025, would then officially plead guilty in court to four counts of ketamine distribution on July 23, 2025.
+Three of the accused – Fleming, Iwamasa, and Chavez, agreed to plead guilty.
+Chavez's medical license was initially reported as suspended, but was later confirmed to have been voluntarily surrendered the following month.
+Following her arrest in August 2024, Sangha had her bail revoked; since then, she has been held at a federal prison.

-According to U.S. Attorney Martin Estrada, Perry paid the two doctors $55,000 in cash for ketamine in the two months before his death.
-Iwamasa admitted to obtaining ketamine for Perry and injecting him with the drug, while Fleming admitted to obtaining the ketamine from the supplier and giving it to Iwamasa for Perry to use.
-Text messages also revealed that Plasencia would purchase the ketamine he supplied Perry with from Chavez.
-However, the main supplier of the ketamine Perry used at the time of his death was believed to be Jasveen Sangha, who served a major drug dealer to "high end and celebs" and whose North Hollywood home, which was raided by U.S. DEA authorities in March 2024, was described a "drug-selling emporium."
-In his guilty plea, Erik Fleming admitted that he obtained 71 vials ketamine from Sangha which would be sold to Perry.
-Plasencia, who was initially Perry's main ketamine supplier, and Sangha, who became Perry's main ketamine supplier after Plasencia limited his ketamine supply, were regarded as the primary targets in the case regarding Perry's death.
+According to U.S. Attorney Martin Estrada, Perry paid the two doctors approximately $55,000 in cash for ketamine during the two months preceding his death.
+Iwamasa admitted to obtaining ketamine for Perry and administering injections, while Fleming admitted to obtaining ketamine from suppliers and delivering it to Iwamasa for Perry's use.
+Text messages entered into evidence showed that Plasencia purchased ketamine supplied to Perry from Chavez, including one message in which Plasencia asking Chavez, "I wonder how much this moron will pay."

+However, prosecutors stated that the primary supplier of the ketamine Perry used at the time of his death was Jasveen Sangha, described as a major drug dealer serving "high-end and celebrities."
+Sangha's North Hollywood residence, which was raided by the U.S. Drug Enforcement Administration in March 2024, was characterised as a "drug-selling emporium."
+In his guilty plea, Fleming admitted that he obtained 71 vials of ketamine from Sangha, which were intended for sale to Perry.
+Plasencia and Sangha were identified by prosecutors as the primary targets of the investigation, with Sangha becoming Perry's main supplier after Plasencia reduced his distribution of ketamine.